prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 confusion between ٤ and ↋ (four and eleven).

 Those born in Iran or Afghanistan will have to use the Solar Hijri calendar to calculate the Morphic Field.
-Please see Appendix 2 for more information.
+Please see the Calendar.md file in the Persian folder for more information.

 Persian – Lightning Chart